 In collaboration with Joebella Coffee Roasters, welcome to the first socially acceptable way to get your wine fix before 8am

-Green (unroasted) coffee beans are very porous, and will rapidly absorb the scents and characters that surround them.
-Historically, importers had to be wary of this trait, as their coffee could absorb unwanted characteristics from everything they came into contact with prior to roasting.
-As resident geeks of anything barrel aged or fermented, we became interested in experimenting with these qualities, and found an engaged (and arguably geekier) partner in the roasters at JOEBELLA Coffee Roasters.
+Green (unroasted) coffee beans are very porous, and will rapidly absorb the scents and characteristics that surround them.
+Historically, importers saw this as a risky trait, as their coffee could absorb unwanted characteristics from everything they came into contact with prior to roasting.
+However, as resident geeks of anything barrel aged or fermented, we saw this as an opportunity to create something truly unique.

 NINER Barrels being steam-cleaned at the winery

 Where all the magic happens: all coffee is small-batch roasted in this machine

 Dumping the freshly roasted beans into this bin, where the turning arm will help rapidly cool them

 The finished product!

 On the back of each bottle of Barrel Conditioned Coffee is a batch number.
 To see exactly what the bean and barrel combination is for your specific batch, match your batch number with the list below.